ycq091044/SafeDrug/README.md

-# data and code for IJCAI21 submission - SafeDrug
+# Data and Code for IJCAI'21 paper - SafeDrug

 ### folder specification
 - data/